Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/dataTypes.md.txt

 ```
 ````

-Similarly like a struct containing itself, this will also produce an infinite loop for the compiler that won't be able to determine the length of the structure.
+Similarly, like a struct containing itself, this will also produce an infinite loop for the compiler that won't be able to determine the length of the structure.
 This can again be fixed by making either the `illegalA` or `illegalB` members a reference.
 Note that just having one reference solves the infinite struct error.

 ## Challenges
 1. Explain the difference between unsigned and signed integers.
 What is a common signed type?
 2. Explain the difference between a floating-point and a fixed-point number.
 What is a common floating-point type?
 3. What type of number is `long`?
-Unsigned, signed, floating-point, or fixed-point?
+Is it unsigned, signed, floating-point, or fixed-point?
-4. Remember that `add` function from earlier?
+4. Remember the `add` function from earlier?
 Remake it so that `a` and `b` can have a decimal point.
 5. Create a `struct` that represents a circle.
 Each circle has a radius, a line width, color, and can have another circle inside of it.
 Create any other necessary `struct`s.

 ## Challenge Solutions